-To monitor fermentation progress, the following key parameters were measured, the pH was measured using BANTE-210 benchtop pH meter, the optical density (OD600) was measured using the Shimadzu UV-1800 coupled to a computer, (Jain et al., 2020) method described the for glucose determination using the 3,5-Dinitrosalicylic Acid (DNS) method, we used 3.5 DNS 97+ from Alfa Aesar Germany.
-Ethanol was separated from the fermentation broth using a rotary evaporator (Rotavapor Büchi R-100) and then its concentration was determined via Potassium permanganate titration described by (Zhang et al., 2019).
+To monitor fermentation progress, the following key parameters were measured, the pH was measured using BANTE-210 benchtop pH meter, the optical density $(OD{600})$ was measured using the Shimadzu UV-1800 coupled to a computer, (Jain et al., 2020) described the method for glucose determination using the 3,5-Dinitrosalicylic Acid (DNS) method, we used 3.5 DNS 97+ from Alfa Aesar Germany.
+Ethanol was separated from the fermentation broth using a rotary evaporator (Rotavapor Büchi R-100) and then determined concentration was Potassium permanganate titration described by (Zhang et al., 2019).